unstoppabledomains/dev-docs/reverse-resolution/index.md

 # Reverse Resolution Overview

 Reverse Resolution is a feature that enables applications that integrate with Unstoppable Domains to show domain names where they would typically only show addresses.
+As a domain owner, you can now see your domain names instead of wallet addresses in applications integrating Reverse Resolution.

 Unlike standard domain resolution, where a domain is provided to an application and returns a wallet address, Reverse Resolution allows applications to take a wallet address and return the domain name linked to them.
-As a domain owner, you can now see your domain names instead of wallet addresses in any integrated Reverse Resolution application.

 <figure>